Ophthalmic Physiology (OPSC5002)

 UNIT OF STUDY

-Successful candidates will demonstrate to the examiners that they have a detailed and comprehensive knowledge of physiology relevant to the practice of ophthalmology.
+Successful candidates will demonstrate to the examiners that they have a detailed and comprehensive knowledge of physiology relevant to the practise of ophthalmology.
 Particular emphasis will be placed on the organisation, function, mechanism of action, regulation and adaptation of relevant structures and their component parts.
 They are also expected to have an understanding of the maturation and normal ageing changes of the human eye.
 Candidates must have a thorough understanding of the methods used to measure the activity of relevant physiological processes e.g. intraocular pressure, retinal electrical activity, visual acuity etc On completion of this unit of study the successful student will be able to (1) describe the normal physiological functioning of the human eye and nervous system, (2) describe the principal physiological laws and phenomena that apply to these systems and (3) describe how these physiological processes are measured and the limitations of such tests.

 Our courses that offer this unit of study